saifaustcse/git-workflow-and-commands/README.md

 ### Revoke/Undo from Staging (Workspace <-- Staging)

+    # Restore specified file from the Staging to the Workspace.
+    # Remaining the workspace unchanged.
+    $ git reset [file]

     # Restore all files from the Staging to the Workspace.
     # Remaining the workspace unchanged.
     $ git reset

-    # Restore specified file from the Staging to the Workspace.
+    # Restore all files from the Staging to the Workspace.
-    # Remaining the workspace unchanged.
+    # All chnages pf the workspace will be discard.
-    $ git reset [file]

-    # Reset the Staging and workspace, keeping consistent with the last commit.
     $ git reset --hard

     # Reset the pointer of the current branch to pointing the specified commit while resetting the Staging, but the workspace remains unchanged.